Flourless Chocolate Cookies

 your recipe says slightly beaten, which is it please?

-I tend to like flourless chocolate cakes better than a real chocolate cake (I know, right???), but I’ve never had a flourless chocolate cookie.
-I ‘m running out of cookies in the freezer, and I think that gives me the perfect excuse to try these this weekend!
+I tend to like flourless chocolate cakes better than a real chocolate cake (I know, right???), but I’ve never had a flourless chocolate cookie until now.
+These did not disappoint.
+So excited to have a gluten free dessert that doesn’t taste like cardboard!

 This is a great recipe.
 Loved that they’re flourless and still look and tasted great.
 Thanks for sharing!